-Income tax expense was \$312 million, \$195 million, and \$242 million for the years ended December 31, 2014, 2013, and 2012, respectively.
-Income tax expense as a percentage of earnings from continuing operations before income taxes for the years ended December 31, 2014, 2013, and 2012 was 79.7%, 31.7%, and 32.4%, respectively.
+Income tax expense was \$290 million, \$312 million, and \$195 million for the years ended December 31, 2015, 2014, and 2013, respectively.
+Income tax expense as a percentage of earnings from continuing operations before income taxes for the years ended December 31, 2015, 2014, and 2013 was 33.4%, 79.6%, and 31.7%, respectively.
+The decrease in the effective tax rate in 2015 from 2014 is primarily related to reduced taxes associated with the reduction in Equity in (loss) earnings of unconsolidated affiliates.
 The increase in the effective tax rate in 2014 from 2013 is due mainly to the \$495 million pre-tax gain of the Ceridian sale of Comdata to FleetCor, which was 43.2% of the effective tax rate; excluding the gain, the effective tax rate for 2014 was 36.5%.
 Apart from the Comdata sale gain, the fluctuation in income tax expense as a percentage of earnings from continuing operations before income taxes is attributable to our estimate of ultimate income tax liability and changes in the characteristics of net earnings year to year, such as the weighting of operating income versus investment income.

-Equity in (losses) earnings of unconsolidated affiliates was \$432 million, \$(26) million, and \$10 million for the years ended December 31, 2014, 2013, and 2012, respectively, and consisted of our equity in the net earnings (losses) of Ceridian, Remy prior to August 2012, and other investments in unconsolidated affiliates.
-The increase in 2014 is due mainly to our \$495 million portion of the Ceridian gain on the sale of Comdata to Fleetcor.
-The decrease in 2013 is due mainly to our share of the larger losses at
+Equity in (loss) earnings of unconsolidated affiliates was \$(16) million, \$432 million, and \$(26) million for the years ended December 31, 2015, 2014, and 2013, respectively, and consisted of our equity in the net (loss) earnings of Ceridian and other investments in unconsolidated affiliates.
+The decrease in 2015 and the increase in 2014 are primarily due to our \$495 million portion of the Ceridian gain on the sale of Comdata to Fleetcor in 2014.